wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;And you are the witness?

-**M:**&ensp;What does ‘witness’ mean?
+**M:**&ensp;What does “witness” mean?
 Mere knowledge.
 It rained and now the rain is over.
 I did not get wet.
 I know it rained, but I am not affected.
 I just witnessed the rain.

 **Q:**&ensp;The fully realised man, spontaneously abiding in the supreme state, appears to eat, drink and so on.
 Is he aware of it or not?

-**M:**&ensp;That in which consciousness happens, the universal consciousness or mind, we call the ‘ether’ of consciousness.
+**M:**&ensp;That in which consciousness happens, the universal consciousness or mind, we call the “ether” of consciousness.
 All the objects of consciousness form the universe.
 What is beyond both, supporting both, is the supreme state, a state of utter stillness and silence.
 Whoëver goes there disappears.
 It is unreachable by words or mind.
 You may call it God or <span data-tippy-content="The Supreme Reality.">Parabrahman</span> or Supreme Reality, but these are names given by the mind.
 It is the nameless, contentless, effortless and spontaneous state, beyond being and not being.

 **Q:**&ensp;But does one remain conscious?